karllhughes/learn/_posts/2022-02-05-how-to-write-technical-comparisons.md

 ---
 layout: post
 title: How to Write Technical Comparisons
-description: "In this article, we discuss how to write technical comparisons. "
+description: "The best technical comparison posts help readers make decisions for themselves.
+In this post, we explore the practical tips of how to write a technical comparison post. "
 categories: writing
 cta: Apply
 author: kasper